-The dzong's whitewashed two-storey outer structure has three-storey towers at the four corners projecting out over the walls and is capped by red-and-gold, triple-tiered roofs.
-There are two main entrances on its eastern side.
+The dzong's whitewashed perimeter walls are guarded by three-storey towers at the four corners, capped by red-and-gold, triple-tiered roofs.
+The only way to enter the fort is via one of two gateways on the eastern side of the structure.
 The southern entrance leads to the administrative section (off-limits to visitors), while the northern entrance leads to the monastic quarter, the summer residence of the dratshang (central monk body).

-Entering the dzong from the northeast entrance you are greeted by the four guardian kings, while the steps are flanked by images of Drukpa Kunley, Thangtong Gyelpo and Togden Pajo (the founder of nearby Phajoding Monastery).
-Upon entering the dochey (courtyard), it's hard not to be impressed by the splendid proportions of the architecture, the enclosed silence broken only by the flight of pigeons, the shuffle of feet and the whirr of prayer wheels.
-A large utse separates the northern monastic courtyard and its Lhakhang Sarpa from the southern administrative courtyard.
-The northern assembly hall houses a large statue of Sakyamuni (the historical Buddha) and the thrones of the current king, past king and Je Khenpo.
-Look to the ceiling for fine painted mandala.
+Entering the dzong via the northern entrance after a thorough security check, visitors are greeted by depictions of the four guardian kings, while the steps are flanked by images of Drukpa Kunley, Thangtong Gyelpo and Togden Pajo (the founder of nearby Phajoding Monastery).
+Beyond is the vast, flagstone dochey (courtyard) and the utse.
+It's hard not to be humbled by the dramatic proportions of the architecture, and the enclosed silence broken only by the flight of pigeons, the shuffle of feet and the whir of prayer wheels.

-It is sometimes possible to enter the utse.
+The northern part of the compound, which visitors are free to explore, contains the towering utse, accessed via a steep wooden stairway.
 If you're allowed in, look for the 3rd-floor funeral chorten of the 69th Je Khenpo, where pilgrims receive the blessing of betel nut from his nut container.
 If this intrigues you, head next door to visit the toilet of the Zhabdrung in his former living room.